lordzuko/lordzuko/README.md

 <h1 align="center">Hi 👋, I'm Himanshu Maurya</h1>
-<h3 align="center">Hi, there 👋.
-My name is Himanshu Maurya.
-I am a masters student in Speech and Language Processing at University of Edinburgh.
+<h3 align="center">I am a masters student in Speech and Language Processing at University of Edinburgh.
 I am also a Mentor-Reviewer @udacity School of Artificial Intelligence and an Ex-Lead Machine Learning Engineer @iSchoolConnect.</h3>

 - 🔭 I’m currently working on **exploring and learning generative modeling**